kezzyhko/devops/app_python/PYTHON.md

 ## Frameworks

 The task description tells to use "prod ready frameworks".
-I am familiar with two frameworks: *Django* and *Flask*. *Django* is usually used for more complex apps, and *Flask* is for more simple ones.
+I am familiar with two frameworks: *Django* and *Flask*. *Django*.
+This project uses *Django*.

-However, in my opinion, the current app requirements is too simple even for *Flask*, so I decided to use bare `http.server` python library without any frameworks.